Masks are now required to help prevent spread of COVID-19

 Here is how you can protect yourself from COVID-19, and avoid spreading the disease to others:

-- Stay at home to protect others if you are sick.
-Stay connected with friends and family by phone or online.
+- Stay at home and away from others if you are sick.

 - When you leave home, stay at least 6 feet away from people you don't live with.

-- Wear a cloth mask or covering in public settings when a physical distance of six feet is difficult to maintain.
-For example, at a grocery store or on a crowded sidewalk or bike path.
+- Wear a mask or covering in public when you cannot keep a 6-foot distance from other people, for example, at a grocery store or on a crowded sidewalk or bike path.
+Masks may be required in some places like on public transportation.

 - Avoid close contact with people who are sick.